erloma/Manaflo/README.md

 # Manaflo
 Project management tool for students.
+Management flow with Manaflo!